twilio-labs/plugin-webhook/README.md

 This plugin adds functionality to the [Twilio CLI](https://github.com/twilio/twilio-cli) to invoke emulated webhook events including valid `X-Twilio-Signature` to validate the webhooks and TwiML Bins you are creating for your Twilio applications.

-> **Important**: This version requires Twilio CLI version 3.0 or newer.
-For Twilio CLI version 2.x you have to use plugin-webhook version 1.2.6.

 <!-- toc -->

 <!-- tocstop -->